 An introduction to modern astronomy and astrophysics, including some recent research topics.
 Appropriate for students who already have a good foundation in physics.
 Topics will include stellar structure and evolution, galaxy structure and evolution, and the structure of the universe and cosmology.
 Advanced | Credits: 4

 Students contemplating a plan in physics are encouraged to have a wide scientific background.

-Students willing to do a traditional plan in physics should attend General Physics I and II during their first year.
-In addition, they should expect to take at least some of the following classes: Electricity and Magnetism, Experiments in Physics, Modern Physics, Astrophysics, and some advanced tutorials.
+a) Students willing to do a traditional plan in physics should attend General Physics I and II during their first year, Electricity and Magnetism and Modern Physics during their second year.
+In addition, they should expect to take at least some of the following classes and tutorials: Experiments in Physics, Astrophysics, Classical Mechanics, Quantum Physics, Electrodynamics, Statistical Mechanics.
 Less “traditional” and interdisciplinary plans are also welcome.
 The foundation needed for these plans will be discussed on a case by case basis.

 b) Astronomy is one branch of physics.
 In addition to spending time in the observatory, astronomy students should take the standard physics curriculum, replacing some of the more advanced physics coursework with relevant tutorials in astronomy and astrophysics.
 In particular, prospective astronomy students should take the physics course series for their first two years.

 c) A solid mathematical background is required, since this language, together with English, is used to express physical concepts.
 Students willing to do a plan in physics should attend the series of calculus courses.
 Linear Algebra and a course in Differential Equations are strongly suggested as well.

 d) Today, those studying physics intensively use computers for simulations and/or data analysis.
 Students thinking to have an experimental part of their plan might need to develop skills in programming.

 e) Some branches of chemistry and physics are tightly linked; basic knowledge of chemistry is also strongly encouraged.